What is a corporate hackathon?

 • Actionable ideas percentage: ideas worth further investment from a business perspective

-• Business opportunities: ideas that prove valuable after post-processing and validation
+• Business opportunities: ideas that prove valuable after post-processing and formal assessment

 • IP-generating projects: ideas eligible and valuable for patent protection